Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Non-Gaussian Simulations

 \subsection{A model for non-Gaussian emission}

 Using MFs and MTs, we have determined clear statistical differences between the real synchrotron polarized emission and an isotropic and Gaussian-distributed model, even at small scales.
 In this section, we propose a simple way to generate polarized synchrotron maps which can better resemble the real statistical properties of the emission in the fainter regions of the sky on scales smaller than about $6^\circ$, which corresponds to multipoles $\ell > 30$.

 From our statistical analysis, it is impossible to disentangle non-Gaussianity from anisotropy.
 That is, we are unable to determine whether the measured non-Gaussianity is an intrinsic feature of the synchrotron emission, or is due to an underlying anisotropic pattern of emission on small scales.
 However, even if we assume the latter case, because of the lack of information about the small scale distribution of the emission, we need a mechanism to simulate the non-Gaussianity.

 We generate the simulations as follows.
 We start with three complex vectors, $\zeta^T$, $\zeta^E$, $\zeta^B$, generated from a Gaussian random distribution with zero mean and unit variance.
 The $\zeta^E$ and $\zeta^B$ coefficients are then transformed according to the \textit{sinh-arcsinh} transformation \cite{Pewsey2009}

+where $\zeta^E$ and $\zeta^B$ are the initial Gaussian-distributed vectors and $\Tilde{\zeta^E}$ and $\Tilde{\zeta^B}$ are the transformed ones.
+The use of this transformation is motivated by the fact that it allows one to control the level of non-Gaussianities with two parameters, $\epsilon$ and $\delta$, whose effects have a simple statistical interpretation.
+The parameter $\delta$ introduces symmetrically both positive and negative tails to the statistical distribution, which increases the excess kurtosis.
+The parameter $\epsilon$ controls the level of skewness.
+We find that the Gaussian case is correctly recovered with $(\epsilon, \delta )\rightarrow (0,1)$, when performing simple consistency tests.